Offset error and Zero-point error

 For instance, if a pressure sensor outputs 1 mV when no pressure is applied (0 psi), it has a zero-point error of 1 mV.

-The relationship between offset error and zero-point error is such that zero-point error is a form of offset error.
+The relationship between the two is such that zero-point error is a form of offset error.

 These errors can be corrected through a process called calibration.